tinymce/tinymce-docs/configure/jwt-authentication.md

 The private/public key pair is created in your [Tiny account page](https://apps.tiny.cloud/my-account/jwt-key-manager/), but we only store the public key on our side.
 The private key is for you to store in your backend.

-## JWT Token Provider URL
+## JWT Provider URL

-The easiest way to setup JWT token authentication against TinyMCE cloud services is to create a JWT token provider page.
+The easiest way to setup JWT authentication against TinyMCE cloud services is to create a JWT provider page.
 This page takes a JSON HTTP POST request and produces a JSON result with the token that the service will then use for all the HTTP requests.

 ## PHP Token Provider Example